svne/JigMagga/README.md

 HTML-Workers
 ------------

-Main goal of a worker is to generate static html pages, combining together all configurations file and jigs and after that uploading them to the CDN.
-It has two main working mode.
-First - is when worker is connected to the rabbitMQ.
-And on each event in the queue it generate one or more pages.
-Second it could be triggered to generate one or more page via command line arguments.
+Main goal of a worker is to generate static html pages, combining together all configuration files and jigs and after that uploading them to the CDN.
+It has two main working modes.
+The first is when the worker is connected to the rabbitMQ and for each event in the queue it generates one or more pages.
+On the second mode it can be triggered to generate one or more page via command line arguments.

 For instance in order to generate and then save on disk all static pages in the domain `you.domain.com` in the project with namespace
 `namespace` you have to do following: